skokielibrary/spl-content/_content/annabelle/services--accessibility-special-needs.markdown

 ##Homebound delivery
 If you have a Skokie Public Library card but can't visit our building because of age, illness, or a temporary or permanent disability, we'll bring the library to you.
 Contact Lee Leibik at 847-972-5651 or lleibik@skokielibrary.info to register for our free homebound delivery service.
 Volunteers and staff will help select and deliver library materials to your door once a month.

+[Callout:

+Accessibility services for children
+If you're visiting the library with a child who has special needs, please call ahead to let us know how we can be most accomodating.
+We have many services designed specifically for youth with disabilities.]